-Chapter 10) - WIRE TRANSFERS General s.1(4) & s.12(11), Sch.
-2, AMLO 10.1 A wire transfer is a transaction carried out by an institution (the ordering institution) on behalf of a person (the originator) by electronic means with a view to making an amount of money available to that person or another person (the recipient) at an institution (the beneficiary institution), which may be the ordering institution 67 or another institution, whether or not one or more other institutions (intermediary institutions) participate in completion of the transfer of the money.
+Chapter 10 - WIRE TRANSFERS General 1 s.1(4) & s.12(11), Sch.
+2, AMLO 10.1 A wire transfer is a transaction carried out by an institution (the ordering institution) on behalf of a person (the originator) by electronic means with a view to making an amount of money available to that person or another person (the recipient) at an institution (the beneficiary institution), which may be the ordering institution or another institution, whether or not one or more other institutions (intermediary institutions) participate in completion of the transfer of the money.
 An MSO should follow the relevant requirements set out in this Chapter in the jurisdictions in which it operates, directly or through its agents, with regard to its role in a wire transfer.
 10.2 Where an MSO is the originator or recipient of a wire transfer, it is not acting as an ordering institution, an intermediary institution or a beneficiary institution and thus is not required to comply with the requirements under section 12 of Schedule 2 or this Chapter in respect of that transaction.
 10.3 The requirements set out in section 12 of Schedule 2 and this Chapter are also applicable to wire transfers using cover payment mechanism (e.g. MT202COV payments) 68 . s.12(2), Sch.
-2, AMLO 10.4 Section 12 of Schedule 2 and this Chapter do not apply to the following wire transfers: (a) a wire transfer between an MSO and an FI as defined in the AMLO if each of them acts on its own behalf; (b) a wire transfer between an MSO and a foreign institution 69 if each of them acts on its own behalf; (c) a wire transfer if: (i) it arises from a transaction that is carried out using a credit card, debit card or prepaid card (such as withdrawing money from a bank account through an automated teller machine with a debit card; obtaining a cash advance on a credit card; or paying for goods or services with a credit card, debit card or prepaid card); (ii) the card is not used as a payment system to effect a person-to-person transfer; and (iii) the number (or equivalent unique identifier) of the credit card, debit card or prepaid card is included in the message or payment form accompanying the transfer.
+2, AMLO 10.4 Section 12 of Schedule 2 and this Chapter do not apply to the following wire transfers: (a) a wire transfer between an MSO and an FI as defined in the AMLO if each of them acts on its own behalf; (b) a wire transfer between an MSO and a foreign institution 69 if each of them acts on its own behalf; (c) a wire transfer if: (i) it arises from a transaction that is carried out using a credit card, or debit card or prepaid card (such as withdrawing money from a bank account through an automated teller machine with a debit card, obtaining a cash advance on a credit card, or prepaid card); except when the card is used to effect a transfer of money; and (ii)(ii) the card is not used as a payment system to effect a person-to-person transfer; and (ii)(iii) the number (or equivalent unique identifier) of the credit card or prepaid card is included in the message or payment form accompanying the transfer.
+Ordering in nstitutions